the Commonwealth Railroad connects the Virginia International Gateway (VIG) terminal to the CSX and Norfolk Southern in Suffolk

 If business at the terminal expands substantially or if Craney Island Marine Terminal (CIMT) is constructed, the single-line track between the Virginia International Gateway (VIG) and the Suffolk Marshalling Yard will have to be double-tracked.
 In addition, increased use of the rail network could require separating car and rail traffic at the current CSX and Norfolk Southern at-grade railroad crossings in Suffolk.

-The Norfolk Southern has a competitive edge at the Norfolk International Terminal (NIT).
-CSX has a competitive edge at the Portsmouth Marine Terminal (PMT), due to the location of the tracks of those two railroads.
-The "neutral" access provided by the Commonwealth Railway has created a more balanced business environment at the Virginia International Gateway (VIG) terminal:7
+The Norfolk Southern retains a competitive edge at the Norfolk International Terminal (NIT) and CSX has a competitive edge at the Portsmouth Marine Terminal (PMT), due to the location of the tracks of those two railroads.
+The "neutral" access provided by the Commonwealth Railway was intended to create a more balanced business environment at the Virginia International Gateway (VIG) terminal:7

 the Commonwealth Railway was moved to the center of the Western Freeway and I-664, eliminating a dozen road crossings